Ammar-Raneez/Ammar-Raneez/README.md

 - I’m currently a Senior Software Engineer

-- I hold a bachelors in Computer Science from the University of Westminster with a 1st class honours

 - Work on side projects & love learning new things

-- Feel free to talk with me regarding anything :)

 <!--<br />
 <h3>Weekly Overall Grind 💪</h3>-->